roma2023/LeetCode/Arrays, Strings and Hashing/Medium/271-encode-and-decode-strings/README.md

   - **Encode**: `O(n)`, where `n` is the total number of characters across all strings.
 Each string is processed linearly to build the encoded string.
   - **Decode**: `O(n)`, since each character in the encoded string is processed once to rebuild the original list of strings.
 - **Space Complexity**: `O(n)`, where `n` is the total length of the input string list.
 The space is used for storing the encoded string and the temporary variables during decoding.

+## Demonstration of the Optimal Solution

+### Example Using Input 1

+**Input**: ["Hello", "World"]

+1. **Encoding**:
+   - "Hello" is encoded as "5#Hello"
+   - "World" is encoded as "5#World"
+   - Combined encoded string: "5#Hello5#World"

+2. **Decoding**:
+   - Extract "5#Hello": Recognizes '5' as the length, extracts "Hello".
+   - Extract "5#World": Recognizes '5' as the length, extracts "World".

+**Output**: ["Hello", "World"]

+This demonstration shows the seamless encoding and decoding process, ensuring that the data remains intact through transmission.